-The purpose of this actuarial valuation of the Western Conference of Teamsters Pension Plan is to review last year's activity, compute this year's cost, and test the Plan's funded status.
+The purpose of this actuarial valuation is to review last year's activity, compute this year's cost, and test the Plan's funded status.
 Specifically:

-- In Section 3, we summarize the Plan's trust fund activity and measure its investment return. - In Section 4, we evaluate the Plan's contribution requirements, determine the appropriate charges and credits to the ERISA minimum Funding Standard Account for the plan year ending December 31, 2021, and estimate the credit balance at the end of this year.
-We also calculate the maximum tax-deductible contribution for the plan year ending December 31, 2022, and the Amortization Period as of January 1, 2022. - In Section 5, we determine the Plan's funded status by comparing the market value of assets with the actuarial present value of accumulated plan benefits, computed in accordance with FASB ASC Topic 960.
-We also summarize the Plan's Present Value of Vested Benefits in Exhibit 5.3 and calculate the Plan's Unfunded Vested Benefit Liability for withdrawal liability purposes. - In Section 6, we identify and asses the risks that may be significant to the Plan.
-We also disclose various historical measures of the Plan, and projected the next 20 years of benefit payments on a closed group basis.
+- In Section 3, we summarize the Plan's trust fund activity and measure its investment return. - In Section 4, we evaluate the Plan's contribution requirements, determine the appropriate charges and credits to the ERISA minimum Funding Standard Account for the plan year ending December 31, 2022, and estimate the credit balance at the end of this year.
+We also calculate the maximum tax-deductible contribution for the plan year ending December 31, 2023, and the Amortization Period as of January 1, 2023. - In Section 5, we determine the Plan's funded status by comparing the market value of assets with the actuarial present value of accumulated plan benefits, computed in accordance with FASB ASC Topic 960.
+We also summarize the Plan's Present Value of Vested Benefits in Exhibit 5.3 and calculate the Plan's Unfunded Vested Benefit Liability for withdrawal liability purposes. - In Section 6, we identify and assess the risks that may be significant to the Plan.
+We also disclose various historical measures of the Plan and project the next 20 years of benefit payments on a closed group basis.